October 10, 2024

 Other key capabilities of the platform include:

 The Autonomous Platform built by Palo Alto Networks is not only a technical achievement but a forward-thinking solution that combines scalability, extensibility, and ease of use for engineers.
-With a solid foundation in modular design and a carefully chosen tech stack, it empowers SREs and developers alike to enhance system performance, manage costs, and automate repetitive tasks.
+With a solid foundation in modular design and a carefully chosen tech stack, it empowers Service Reliabilitys and developers alike to enhance system performance, manage costs, and automate repetitive tasks.
 The continued evolution of this platform ensures that as enterprise demands grow, the tools to support them will scale efficiently and effectively.

 At Palo Alto Networks, cost management has become a critical part of our Autonomous Platform.
 While much of the platform is developed in-house, we’ve adopted an extensible framework that allows integration with external vendors when it makes sense.
 This helps us focus engineering efforts where they are most needed while leveraging third-party solutions for specific needs.